berilpolat/prediction_for_NYC_taxis/data_vis/readme.md

-Visualized pictures used in the slides of presentation
+This folder contains the visualized pictures used in the slides of presentation